dsanch17/ITCS4102-Game-project---Unbound-Descent/Readme.md

 The game is a 2D puzzle platformer in which the player must collect a key and get to the exit of each level.
 The player has control over gravity and must change gravity in all 4 directions to avoid obstacles and reach the exit.

-Most of the heavy lifting for the programming can be found in the playerController file which handles movement, death detection, and gravity changes among other things.
+Most of the heavy lifting for the programming can be found in the /Assets/Scripts/ and in particular the playerScript.cs file which handles movement, death detection, and gravity changes among other things.